-Date Version Description (New) Certification Version Maintenance Approved by CWG for Publication on July 28, 2016.
+Date Version Description • (New) Certification Version Maintenance Approved by CWG for Publication on July 28, 2016.
 September 8, 2016 1.2.2 Updates: Clarifications to add "Functional" Certification (so as not to be confused later with Security or Biometrics Certification).
 Interoperability Event - Event Logistics: 90 Day Interop Policy changed due to On Demand.
 On Demand Registration Calendar updated from example table to screen shot of actual calendar on the FIDO Website.
 Derivative Test Plan requirements now include Conformance Self-Validation Testing.
 Specification Version Retirement clarifications that Derivatives cannot be applied for against versions of the specification that are retired.
-December 1, 2016 1.2.3 Updates: Test Tools Added clarification that test tool results (and for UAF authenticators, Vendor IDs) will be verified prior to Interoperability Testing registration.
-Interoperability Testing Added text to support third-party lab hosting of Interoperability Events.
-Added requirements for U2F Authenticators to submit metadata Certification Issuance Clarifications on how all certification fees must be paid in full before a Certificate will be issued.
-Added requirements for U2F Authenticators to submit metadata February 7, 2017 1.2.4 Derivate implementations are bound to the Functional Certification Policy in place at the time of the original (base) certification.
+December 1, 2016 1.2.3 Updates: Test Tools February 7, 2017 1.2.4 Updates: • Derivate implementations are bound to the Functional Certification Policy in place at the time of the original (base) certification.

 Date Version Description Approved by the Board Certification Committee on February 7, 2017.
 March 9, 2017 1.2.5 Updates: Transport Certification requirements updated from Mandatory to Optional.
 Approved by CWG on March 9, 2017.
 May 10, 2017 1.3.0 Updates to support Authenticator Level 1 and Level 2 Certification: Added Sunset Dates for Functional Certification Policy.
 Removed Change Control section (replaced by Sunset Dates) Added Authenticator Level 1 Certification Testing Procedures in the Testing Procedures section, including mapping table to Authenticator Security Requirements that are tested during Conformance Self-Validation and Interoperability Testing.
 Included Vendor Questionnaire instructions to explain the process for L1 Authenticators to record the Authenticator Level 1 Test Procedures within the VQ.
 Added Authenticator Certification to the Certification Issuance section.
-Authenticators complying to this version of the policy and later will not be issued a Functional Certificate, they must continue to the Authenticator Certification program to receive an Authenticator Certificate.
+Authenticators complying to this version of the policy and later will not be issued a Functional Certificate, they must continue to the Authenticator Certificate.
 Added reference to the Authenticator Certification Policy.
 June 15, 2017 1.3.1 Addition of the option to list multiple Derivatives on one Certification Request as long as they are from the same Base Certificate.
 Addition of Revocation section within Certification Issuance.
 Removal of some L1 Interoperability Requirements as decided by SRWG.
 Approved by CWG on June 15, 2017.

 Date Version Description July 27, 2017 1.3.2 Added that Revocation of a Certification must be approved by the Board Certification Committee.
-Approved by CWG on July 27, 2017. be the date version.
-Sun for Servers, Authenticat Clarification Sunset Date Modified the definition of the Certification Availability Date to be the date the first Interoperability Event can be held for the version.
+Approved by CWG on July 27, 2017.
+November 16, 2017 1.3.3 Modified the definition of the Certification Availability Date to be the date the first Interoperability Event can be held for the version.
 Sunset Dates were modified to be "at least" 6 months for Servers, and "at least" 18 months for Clients and Authenticators.
 Clarifications on the Sunset Dates for Specification Versions and Sunset Dates for Policy Versions section titles.
 Approved by CWG on November 16, 2017.
 March 21, 2018 1.3.4 Added Interoperability Testing Procedures for FIDO2, and general edits to include FIDO2 as a FIDO Protocol.
 Added language related to Universal Server requirements.
 July 3, 2018 1.3.5 Modified derivative test procedures for changes below the matcher level for L1 and test tool failures.
 Added note that authenticator must past conformance and interop testing for all transports that the authenticator supports.
 August 14, 2018 1.3.6 Added section for Reference Implementations not previously addressed in the Policy document.
 September 25, 2018 1.3.7 Added modifications for internal authenticator combo certification.
 Moved FIDO2 Reference Implementations section to 4.2.1, under previous reference implementation section.
+29 October 2020 1.3.8 Removal of U2F Server requirement for Universal Server.